colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 Learning how to say no comes down to asking this question: **Does this decision diminish or enlarge me?**.
 You don't alleviate anxiety.
 You don't ask "what would make me happiest?" (that question lures you into the comfortable option or paralyzses you with indecision).

-Englargement = Grow as a person
+* Enlargement = Grow as a person
-Diminishment = Shrink with every passing week
+* Diminishment = Shrink with every passing week

 ## In Order To